yangshun/tech-interview-handbook/contents/study-and-practice.md

 If you have been out of college for a while, it is highly advisable to review Computer Science fundamentals — Algorithms and Data Structures.
 Personally, I prefer to review as I practice, so I scan through my college notes and review the various algorithms as I work on algorithm problems from LeetCode.
 If you are looking for a central place to revise, here are some resources:

-- [The Algorithms and Data Structures Interview Crash Course](https://www.educative.io/courses/algorithms-ds-interview?aff=x23W), a course by Educative which is estimated to take 12h to complete
+- [The Algorithms and Data Structures Interview Crash Course](https://www.educative.io/courses/algorithms-ds-interview?aff=x23W), a course on Educative which is estimated to take 12h to complete
-- [AlgoMonster](https://shareasale.com/r.cfm?b=1873647&u=3114753&m=114505&urllink=&afftrack=), one of the most efficient way to study and practice for coding interviews
+- [AlgoMonster](https://shareasale.com/r.cfm?b=1873647&u=3114753&m=114505&urllink=&afftrack=), one of the most efficient ways to study and practice for coding interviews
 - [Master the Coding Interview: Data Structures + Algorithms on Udemy](https://fxo.co/DQpY)
 - [DSA Revision](https://dsarevision.com/) - Free 100-page PDF with question patterns and example questions
 - [Top 50 Data Structure and Algorithms Interview Questions for Programmers](https://medium.com/javarevisited/50-data-structure-and-algorithms-interview-questions-for-programmers-b4b1ac61f5b0)